 A gripping drama that could come straight from today’s headlines.

-Set in a small Tennessee mountain village in the 1950s, Susannah tells the story of an 18-year-old girl targeted as a sinner after some elders spy her bathing nude in a secluded stream.
+Set in a small Tennessee mountain village, Susannah tells the story of a 19-year-old girl targeted as a sinner after some elders spy her bathing in a secluded stream.

 At a revival meeting, an itinerant evangelist urges Susannah to save her soul – but it is not her soul the Reverend desires.
 She refuses and he follows her home.
 Exhausted and beaten down by the townsfolk’s cruelty, she allows the Reverend into her house.